Know your child’s work-style

 Sure, that fancy desk and chair you’re thinking of getting for your child’s bedroom seems like a good idea.
-But before rushing out to buy all the bells and whistles for a catalog-beautiful “dream” space, remember the golden rule of designing the perfect area: Create it specifically with your child’s personality and study habits in mind.
+But before rushing out to buy all the bells and whistles for a catalog-beautiful “dream” study space, remember the golden rule of designing the perfect area: Create it specifically with your child’s personality and study habits in mind.

 If he works best around people, set him up in the dining room, kitchen, or living room (for kids who sometimes prefer lying down to work, the couch doubles as a great alternate work space).
 If he’s easily distracted by clutter and noise, set up shop in a quiet, secluded space.

-The overall work surface should be waist height.
+The overall work surface should be your child’s waist height.
 When your child sits down — ideally at a chair that has a back and arm rests — his elbows should rest on the table without hunching, bent at an angle of about 90 degrees or more.
-If it’s not high enough, add a pillow or folded towel to raise the seat.
+If he’s not up high enough, add a pillow or folded towel to raise the seat.
 His feet should be resting flat on the floor and not dangling.
 If they are, put a foot rest or box underneath.

 Finally, how’s the lighting?
 Consider getting a desk lamp for task lighting.
 Squinting strains the eyes and tires the mind.

 Is the TV on?
-Is an older sibling blasting music, or are two younger ones squabbling?
+Is an older sibling blasting music, or are younger ones squabbling?
 Is the dog barking and the bird squawking?

 Parents might even consider creating a “Homework time” sign so that everyone remembers to be quiet as church mice between, say, 5 and 5:30 p.m.
 One thing to remember: Some kids do better with music in the background.
 But try to choose something without vocals, which can be distracting.

 Especially for younger children who may have trouble staying on task, try to stay close by to be available for questions or guidance.
 (But resist giving the answer!)